gcui-art/suno-api/README.md

 - `BROWSER_GHOST_CURSOR` — use ghost-cursor-playwright to simulate smooth mouse movements.
 Please note that it doesn't seem to make any difference in the rate of CAPTCHAs, so you can set it to `false`.
 Retained for future testing.
 - `BROWSER_LOCALE` — the language of the browser.
 Using either `en` or `ru` is recommended, since those have the most workers on 2Captcha.
 [List of supported languages](https://2captcha.com/2captcha-api#language)
 - `BROWSER_HEADLESS` — run the browser without the window.
 You probably want to set this to `true`.
+- `BROWSER_USER_AGENT` — Optional, it defaults to a Mac OS user agent for better captcha solving times
+- `VERCEL_FUNCTIONS_TIMEOUT` — Only PRO can use 300s, FREE can only use 60s (Captcha will rarely solve before 1 minute)
 ```bash
 SUNO_COOKIE=<…>
 TWOCAPTCHA_KEY=<…>